i18next/react-i18next-gitbook/misc/testing.md

     // react i18next special options (optional)
     react: {
       wait: false,
-      nsMode: 'default', // set it to fallback to let passed namespaces to translated hoc act as fallbacks },
+      nsMode: 'fallback', // set it to fallback to let passed namespaces to translated hoc act as fallbacks },
   });